AlacrisIO/legicash-facts/demo.md

 ### Dealing with UTXOs

+Bitcoin maintains a model of UTXOs.
+Ethereum and Tezos just have account balances.
+(TODO: look what Cardano uses.
+I bet also account balances and not UTXOs for contract sanity.)
+At first we only intend to support Ethereum and Tezos, that don't use UTXOs;
+but in the future we may want to support Bitcoin, that does.

-Plasma tries very hard to preserve a notion of UTXOs.
+Plasma tries very hard to preserve a notion of UTXOs so as to avoid double-exit.
 However, any non-trivial series of payments on the side-chain becomes impossible, short of repeating the same series on the main chain (under the ownership of the contract to itself), which would totally defeat the purpose of scaling.
 That's absurd, and
 [more absurdity ensues](https://ethresear.ch/t/one-proposal-for-plasma-cash-with-coin-splitting-and-merging/1447)
-trying to make it work.
+trying to make that work.
 The [Plasma Cash](https://ethresear.ch/t/plasma-cash-plasma-with-much-less-per-user-data-checking/1298)
-proposal even does away with divisibility of tokens, making regular payments impractical and micropayments impossible.
+proposal even does away with divisibility of UTXOs, making regular payments impractical and micropayments impossible.

-At least for our first version, the solution is to NOT deal with UTXOs, and instead always keep all the money in the chain consolidated at all times.
+Our solution (at least for now) is to NOT deal with UTXOs, and instead always keep all the money in the contract consolidated at all (or most) times in a single UTXO (if the main chain has UTXOs).
-*If* the main chain model allows for UTXOs being sent to the chain without the chain agreeing to it via some function call (TODO: what is the case for Tezos?
-Ethereum?
-Cardano?) then said UTXOs are not validated as part of the user account until the user (or, in a marketing gesture, the manager) pays a fee (inside the side-chain) that covers the cost (on the main chain) of merging the UTXO into THE UTXO for the side-chain as part of the next side-chain state update.
+*If* the main chain model both has UTXOs and allows for them to be sent to a contract without the contract agreeing to it via some function call then said UTXOs are not validated as part of the user account until the user (or, in a marketing gesture, the manager) pays a fee (inside the side-chain) that covers the cost (on the main chain) of merging the UTXO into "the" UTXO for the contract as part of the next side-chain state update.
+We don't need to introduce UTXOs for our exit model, because we instead use a court registry, and map/reduce over parallel proofs as a way to compute proven-correct exit balances.